5 Things That Put You at Risk for Venous Stasis Dermatitis

 Vein disease is a progressive condition that starts when a problem with a vein causes blood flow to become sluggish.
 That prevents your circulatory system from supplying your body with adequate oxygen and other nutrients.
 If not treated, it can cause significant health problems, including skin ulcers, abscesses, and bone infections.

-At Dallas Vein Institute and Texas Vascular Institute, with locations in Dallas and Hurst, Texas, interventional radiologist and vascular specialist Dr. Dev Batra understands the severity of vein disease in all its forms.
+At Texas Vascular Institute, with locations in Dallas and Hurst, Texas, interventional radiologist and vascular specialist Dr. Dev Batra understands the severity of vein disease in all its forms.
 That’s why he focuses on offering comprehensive treatment options and providing solutions that bring relief.

 Venous insufficiency (VI) and venous stasis dermatitis